anthonyrozmajzl/anthonyrozmajzl.com/content/post/Death by Graph: There is Nowhere for the Covidians To Run.md

-- “Wear the damn mask”
+- “Wear the mask, save a life”
     - This past Wednesday gov Mike DeWine implored his constituency to wear a mask so that others might live(https://twitter.com/GovMikeDeWine/status/1326659271573069829?s=20).
 He went on to tweet ["we now know \[that mask wearing\] is the chief way of slowing this virus.”] (https://twitter.com/GovMikeDeWine/status/1326657870667128841?s=20).
 He quoted words attributed to Winston Churchill during WWII: “When you’re going through hell, keep going!"
 He feigned regret regret of having to shut down bars, restaurants, gymnasiums, etc., knowing full well that this would have no effect on his ability to put bread on his table and feed his family.
-His holiness (Fauci) recently declared ex cathedra that it's time to "Do what you're told." - https://twitter.com/deaceproducer/status/1327256913248198661?s=21.
+His Holiness, Dr. Anthony Fauci,  recently declared ex cathedra that now is the time to "Do what you're told." - https://twitter.com/deaceproducer/status/1327256913248198661?s=21.
 The dogmatic pronouncements of the Church of Saint Fauci are infallible, and the Church's faithful are ready to enforce these dictates at the drop of a hat.

 Maybe these statements wouldn’t be so utterly embarrassing if the data showed any correlation between mask wearing and cases.
 I’m not even arguing that mask mandates should have produced massive drop in cases, but there should be at least even the tiniest indication that wearing masks reduces cases.
 Let’s observe a few areas around the world to see what mask wearing has accomplished: